 “Interest rates or investment return is vitally important.”

 “Years ago, when interest rates were higher, an insurance company easily assumed a five percent interest rate when it priced policy for a 55-year-old.
 If the actual interest rate was closer to say one percent and assuming every other actuarial assumption was correct, they would need a 50 percent or greater premium increase to pay out future claims.”Jesse Slome, Executive Director for the American Association for Long-term Care Insurance (AALTCI)

 Rate Stabilization Rules Benefit Consumers

 As mentioned above, today's Long-Term Care Insurance policies are priced for the low-interest-rate environment we have been experiencing.
 Also, experts say underwriting criteria are much more conservative than they were 20 years ago.

 For consumers today, this is good news.
 Many states have rate stabilization rules, making it much harder for an insurance company to raise the premium on these policies.
-You can find if your state has this rule in place by clicking here.
-You will also find other state-specific information, including the availability of state tax incentives and partnership policies.

 Asset-Based or "Hybrid" Plans Provide Long-Term Care and Death Benefits

 Today other options are available.
 One option getting the attention of the news media and advisors is an asset-based "hybrid" Long-Term Care policy.
 A hybrid policy is typically a life insurance policy or annuity with a rider for long-term care.
 While many insurance companies offer these types of policies, experts warn consumers to be careful of policy language.

 These "linked-benefit" policies accelerate the death benefit (or cash value) and provide an extension of benefits for long-term health care once the death benefit has been used to pay for care.
 These policies follow the guidelines under federal law for Long-Term Care Insurance (U.S. Tax Code Section 7702(b)).